-Through the Winning Our Wages (WOW) program, we are combatting wage theft in the Birmingham area through education, individual case advocacy, and organizing.
+Through our workers’ rights program, we are combatting wage theft and workplace abuse in the Birmingham area through education, individual case advocacy, and organizing.

 Individual Case Advocacy: We support workers who have not been paid to advocate for recovery of their stolen wages.
 We use direct mediation and public pressure to ensure employers pay workers the wages they are owed, and litigate select wage theft cases in state and federal court.

-Read about some of our recent WOW Victories! . . .
+Read about some of our recent Victories! . . .

 Best Cleaning Services Workers